jeroenouw/AngularIonic/README.md

 ## Quick start
 First clone this repo: `git clone https://github.com/jeroenouw/AngularIonic.git`.
 Change directory to this project
 Run `npm install -g cordova ionic` to install the CLI globally.
 Run `npm install` to install all the dependencies.
-Run `ionic serve` to run this project.
+Run `ionic serve` or `ionic serve -l` to run this project.
 Navigate to `http://localhost:8100/`.
 The app will automatically reload/build if you change any of the source files.

 The build can be found in the `www` folder.